Linguistic-Data-Science-Lab/German_EO_verbs/README.md

 # German_EO_verbs

 This repository contains a set of annotations on German sentences containing an experiencer-object (EO) verb as well as scripts and materials for publications that relate to them.
 EO verbs are psychological predicates whose Experiencer argument is mapped onto the object.
 They are claimed to be syntactically special in the literature.
 All annotations were performed as part of our project [The grammar of Experiencer-Object verbs: theoretical, computational and experimental approaches towards reflexive binding in German](https://ldsl.rub.de/research/projects/stm-subj) (supported by a DFG grant (KI 759/9-1)).
+The complete annotation guidelines are available from the LDSL website as volume 4 of [SLLDS](https://ldsl.rub.de/research/resources/sllds).

 ## annotations
 This folder contains the annotations: one CSV file per verb, encoding: utf-8, separator: ;